-15. Plaintiff Doe 2 is a current law student who applied to work at Cooley LLP; Freshfields Bruckhaus Deringer LLP; Goodwin Procter LLP; Hogan Lovells; Latham & Watkins LLP; Morrison and Foerster LLP; Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates; and White & Case LLP for a 2025 summer associateship.
+15. Plaintiff Doe 2 is a current law student who applied to work at Cooley LLP; Freshfields Bruckhaus Deringer LLP; Goodwin Procter LLP; Latham & Watkins LLP; McDermott Will & Emery; Morrison and Foerster LLP; Milbank LLP; Morgan Lewis & Bockius LLP; Perkins Coie LLP; Ropes & Gray LLP; Simpson Thacher & Bartlett LLP; Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates; White & Case LLP; and Wilmer Cutler Pickering Hale and Dorr LLP for a 2024 summer associateship; and to Hogan Lovells; Morrison and Foerster LLP; and Latham & Watkins LLP for a 2025 summer associateship.
 They expected that their personally identifiable information would not be shared outside of the firm unless compelled by law.